cooper-org/cooper/docs/source/penalty_coefficients.md

 ### Multiplicative Penalty Coefficient Updater

-The {py:class}`~cooper.penalty_coefficients.MultiplicativePenaltyCoefficientUpdater` multiplies the penalty coefficient by a growth factor when `violation`s are above the tolerance.
+The {py:class}`~cooper.penalty_coefficients.MultiplicativePenaltyCoefficientUpdater` multiplies the penalty coefficient by a growth factor when the corresponding entries in `violation` exceed a prescribed tolerance.

 ```{eval-rst}
 .. autoclass:: MultiplicativePenaltyCoefficientUpdater